-This monitor/speaker system has a clean output sound for vocals and guitar at an affordable price.
-It's loud, but not super loud so it's more of a monitor than an amplifier.
-If you aren't in need of a huge boost for your vocals, this is a good pick.
+This monitor/speaker system has a clean output sound for vocals and guitars at an affordable price.
+It's loud, but not super loud, so it's more of a monitor than an amplifier.
+If you don't need a huge boost for your vocals, this is a good pick.
 If you need a lot more power, consider one of the other picks below.

 Here's a good choice for a vocal amplifier that's listed as a guitar amplifier.
 It features dual channels that allow you to connect an acoustic/electric guitar and a vocal mic, with full EQ adjustment settings.

 It also includes an "Enhance" function that mimics the sound of rich and crisp studio vocals in a live setting.
 It's a bit pricey but has so many other features for vocals that make it worth it, including echo and reverb delays.

 Here's a versatile monitor that simplifies traditional PA bundles into one reliable piece of equipment at a great price.
 It's lightweight and yet has a significant amount of power that can amplify vocals, guitar, and even drums in the right setting.